 ⚠⚠⚠The logical operator must be written between double quotes.

-The symbol & is needed to link the logical operator and the cell reference.
-Without this symbol, the criterion can't be understand.
+The & symbol is needed to link the logical operator and the cell reference.
+Without this symbol, the criterion can't be understood.

 If you use the cell reference, your formula is:

 If you want to return the number of men with an income between 50,000 and 70,000, you must write your function with 3 criteria:

 - The first on the string "Man", on the "Gender" column

 - The second for an income value greater than 50,000, on the "Income" column

 - The third for an income value lower than 70,000, on the "Income" column